Stencyl/stencylpedia/chapter-5/web-requests.md

 hero,256,256
 ```

-Here’s how we could parse this.
+Here's how we could parse this.
 We tokenize ech line one by one, knowing that each entry is separated by commas.

 ![Example](http://static.stencyl.com/pedia2/ch5/web/image00.png)